Christopher Duntsch: In popular culture

-Wondery Media launched a ten-episode podcast series named Dr. Death, focusing on Duntsch.
+Wondery Media launched a podcast called Dr. Death, with the first season of ten episodes focusing on Duntsch.

-Dr. Death, a TV mini-series based on the podcast, began streaming on Peacock on July 15, 2021.
-It stars Joshua Jackson as Duntsch, Alec Baldwin as Robert Henderson, Christian Slater as Randall Kirby and AnnaSophia Robb as Michelle Shughart.
+Dr. Death, an eight episode television mini-series based on the podcast, began streaming on Peacock on July 15, 2021.
+It stars Joshua Jackson as Duntsch, Alec Baldwin as Robert Henderson, Christian Slater as Randall Kirby, and AnnaSophia Robb as Michelle Shughart.
 A follow-up docuseries, Dr. Death: The Undoctored Story, was later released on Peacock on July 29, 2021, featuring interviews with some of Duntsch's patients and colleagues, as well as with Henderson, Kirby and Shughart.

 In 2019, Duntsch was the focus of the premiere episode of License to Kill, Oxygen's series on criminal medical professionals.
-In 2021, he was profiled on CNBC's American Greed.
+Duntsch's criminal activity was also profiled in the 2021 episode "The Real Dr. Death", of the television series American Greed.